mpox rash

 As with all infectious diseases, the number one way to stay safe is to wash your hands, especially after interacting with the public.

 If you know somebody has a rash, avoid all skin-to-skin and face-to-face contact.
-Because lesions can occur in the mouth and nose, mpox may be transmissible through saliva during sneezing, coughing, or even talking.
+Because lesions can occur in the mouth and nose, Mpox may be transmissible through saliva during sneezing, coughing, or even talking.

 Of course, contact can be difficult to avoid if the infected person is your child or somebody you care for.
 In these cases, wear gloves whenever possible, wash your hands frequently, and wear a mask.
 They should frequently wash their hands and wear masks, as well.

-Monkeypox bumps and symptoms can last between two to four weeks, and transmission is possible during that entire time.
+An Mpox rash and symptoms can last between two to four weeks, and transmission is possible during that entire time.
 As with Chickenpox, it is typically no longer contagious when the rash has completely scabbed over and begun to heal.

-Nobody wants to be fearful or prepared for another pandemic, and fortunately, that’s probably not something we have to worry about with mpox, especially now that we’ve gotten over the fast spread.
+Nobody wants to be fearful or prepared for another pandemic, and fortunately, that’s probably not something we have to worry about with Mpox, especially now that we’ve gotten over the fast spread.

 Even if you do get it, the chances of severe reactions are minimal.
-Historically, in Africa, the mpox mortality rate is just 5%.
+Historically, in Africa, the Mpox mortality rate is just 5%.
 Most people don’t even require treatment before healing completely.

-Only 1% of people verified to have this current strain of mpox have died, and none of those deaths has occurred in the U.S.
+Only 1% of people verified to have this current strain of Mpox have died, and none of those deaths has occurred in the U.S.

 Since COVID-19, we’ve all learned to be a little more watchful and careful with hygiene in public, and this outbreak is a reminder that it’s still just as important.